 Background:

 The APS assessment is key in collecting information about the vulnerable adult’s overall situation.
 The purpose of the assessment is to determine the services or actions needed for the vulnerable adult to be safe and remain as independent as possible.

+Innovative approaches have shown that technology can be effective for conducting virtual in-home assessments, including mental health assessments, telephone-based protective service planning during interdisciplinary team meetings, and consultations services (see the Texas Elder Abuse and Mistreatment Institute Forensic Assessment Center Network [TEAM-FACN]) (Burnett et al., 2018).
+Virtual assessment strategies like these may be especially useful for remote areas where services are limited and lengthy travel may be required.

 Guideline: